Connecting With Customers: Segmentation vs Personalization

 4. Personalized emails: You can also add personalization steps to your segmentation process.
 Tailor your email content to each segment to create different versions of your emails or dynamically insert content based on the segment.

 5. Automated campaigns: Implement automated campaigns triggered by specific events or actions.
-Like welcome emails for new subscribers or abandoned cart emails for users who leave your website before completing a purchase.
+Like welcome email campaigns for new subscribers or abandoned cart emails for users who leave your website before completing a purchase.

 Remember to regularly monitor the performance of your segmented campaigns to understand the effectiveness of your segmentation.
 With the help of this awesome feature, you can send more targeted emails, improving the relevance of your messages and increasing engagement with your audience.